NikhilSalv/MediaArchival/README.md

 # MediaArchival
 # 🗂️ Media Archival System

+- “I developed a multithreaded Python application for a digital marketing client to automate their daily media content archiving process.
+The system parsed a list of URLs extracted from campaign reports, downloaded all the relevant images, PDFs, and media, and automatically organized them into categorized folders.
+Using multithreading and retry logic, I brought down the daily processing time from over an hour manually to under 5 minutes with automated error logging and recovery.
+This improved their content turnaround and reporting pipeline efficiency by over 80%.”

 ## 🎯 Client Requirement

 A digital marketing agency runs multiple brand campaigns and tracks their coverage across dozens of news websites and blogs daily.
 They want to build a **Media Archival System** that: